 Go on a brewery tour

 Plenty of Queenslanders love a cold beer, and many of them choose XXXX (pronounced “Four-ex”) as their drink of choice.
-The XXXX Brewery is located close to the city centre and has been operating for 135 years.
+The XXXX Brewery is located close to the city centre and has been operating for almost 150 years.
 It runs daily brewery tours that let you see the brewing process and get a sense of the tradition behind the brand.
 Each tour lasts about 90 minutes.
 You can watch the ingredients being mixed until they ferment and get a some perspective of how much work goes into a single bottle of beer.

 After all the walking and learning, the tour ends at the Ale House bar.
 Here, you can relax and taste different beer varieties.
 So, over the course of an hour and a half, you get a mix of history, science… and beer tasting!
 That’s why, for adults, this is one of the best indoor activities in Brisbane.